 “Resilience” is a word we use a lot at Concern.
 It’s also one whose context has changed a lot in the last 10 years, along with its popularity.
 In fact, it’s become overused at this point, especially in the wake of the pandemic, as several opinion writers have pointed out.
-Civil rights attorney Tracie Washington sums up the issue with the phrase: “Stop calling me resilient.
+Civil rights attorney Tracie Washington sums up the issue: “Stop calling me resilient.
 I’m not resilient.
 Because every time you say, ‘Oh, they’re resilient,’ you can do something else to me.”

 At Concern, however, “resilience” has a much more specific definition.
-It’s not something we call the people we work with to downplay their suffering.
+It’s not something we call people we work with in order to downplay their suffering.
 It’s something we help them cultivate at a community level.

 In humanitarian aid and development work, resilience is used in a very specific way to discuss responses to climate change.
 At Concern, our definition of resilience is the ability of all members of a community to anticipate, respond to, cope with, and recover from the effects of disasters without compromising their ability to sustainably break the cycle of poverty.